alberto56/dcycleblog/docs/_posts/2016-02-09-compass-sass-to-css-using-docker.md

   - /node/107/
 ---

-*Edit 2024-03-27: due to the issue [upgrade the image to the OCI Format or Docker Image manifest v2, schema 2 #2](https://github.com/antonienko/compass-watch-docker-container/issues/2), the technique presented in this post is no longer working; we recommend avoid SASS and SCSS in favour of plain CSS.
+*Edit 2024-03-27: due to the issue [upgrade the image to the OCI Format or Docker Image manifest v2, schema 2 #2](https://github.com/antonienko/compass-watch-docker-container/issues/2), the technique presented in this post is no longer working; we recommend avoiding SASS and SCSS in favour of plain CSS.
 For more information on why, please see [SASS is dead?
 CSS vs SASS 2024, Eren AKTAŞ, Jan 17, 2024, Medium](https://medium.com/@erennaktas/sass-is-dead-css-vs-sass-2024-a78c65c47a4d)*

 I have seen many developers on a few teams cringe when they need to make a simple CSS change and are faced with this folder structure: